Barycentric Hermite Interpolation: Partial explanation of numerical stability

 Since the error analysis of $\mathcal{P}_{r}$ is relatively tractable and in view of the comments made in the previous paragraph, we will temporarily assume all the power sums $\mathcal{P}_{r}$ to be computed with small relative errors.
 The more complex issue is the manner in which the errors are amplified when the quantities $\mathcal{I}_{r}$ are computed using the triangular identities of Lemma \ref{lem:The-quantities-Ir}.
 Figure \ref{fig:Maximum-relative-error-vs-n} shows that the errors grow only very mildly when going from $\mathcal{P}_{r}$ to $\mathcal{I}_{r}$.

 To understand the error growth, we recast the triangular identities of Lemma \ref{lem:The-quantities-Ir} into matrix form:

 If the condition number of the matrix in \prettyref{eq:matrix-system} is $\kappa$, the norm-wise relative error in the $\mathcal{I}_{r}$ is bounded by $\frac{2\epsilon\kappa}{1-\epsilon\kappa}$, where $\epsilon$ is of the order of $u$, the unit round-off.
 Unfortunately, this bound is useless because $\kappa$ can be very large.
 If a single $\alpha_{i}$ is less than $1$, which is always the case, the $\mathcal{P}_{r}$ will increase exponentially with $r$.
 The condition number of the system \prettyref{eq:matrix-system}, retaining only $n+1$ rows in that system, will increase exponentially with $n$.
-Perhaps componentwise bounds \cite[7.2]{Higham2002} can be more useful.

 Although $\kappa$ is quite bad, there is a simple way to get a matrix system equivalent to \prettyref{eq:matrix-system} with a small condition number.
 Suppose the $\alpha_{i}$s are all multiplied by a scaling factor $s$ and changed to $s\alpha_{i}$.
 Then $\mathcal{P}_{r}$ and $\mathcal{I}_{r}$ are transformed to $P_{r}=s^{-r}\mathcal{P}_{r}$ and $I_{r}=s^{-r}\mathcal{I}_{r}$, respectively.
 If $s$ is sufficiently large then $|P_{r}|\leq1$ for $1\leq r\leq n$.